 The minor pentatonic scale is a big favorite among Rock and Blues guitar players.

-The reasons for this are rooted in the theory behind the minor pentatonic but in a nutshell, the minor pentatonic scale:
+The reasons for this are rooted in the theory behind the minor pentatonic but in a nutshell, the minor pentatonic scale on guitar:

 - Sounds great